BroadbandForum/usp-test/07-websocket.md

 ### Purpose

-The purpose of this test is to ensure the EUT correctly closes the WebSocket connection when a malformed USP Record is receieved.
+The purpose of this test is to ensure the EUT correctly closes the WebSocket connection when a malformed USP Record is received.

 ### Functionality Tags